DannyAlas/my-site/views/posts/homelab.md

 ## Kubernetes

-Set up through some custome Ansible playbooks which was crucial while learning cause sure messed up a lot.
-Everything is configured with FluxCD (Lens is great b.t.w.).
+Set up through some simple Ansible playbooks.
+I didn't do this the first two times I nuked the cluster but reinstalling all the packages, configuring the mounts, users, etc. really became a pain.

+So it's a 3 master (ETCD on masters), 2 worker cluster.
+Everything in the cluster is configured with FluxCD.
+I used to use Rancher for easier introspection but wasn't a fan especially while learning.
+I now really mainly on the CLI and [Lens](https://k8slens.dev/) occasionally.
 Initially I used Rancher + Helm charts for deployments but as complexity grew, I quickly learned why GitOps is nice.

 This is still a W.I.P...
 I'll have a detailed write up about everything running in the future but as a simple overview for what hosted right now.